(Or Avoiding The Blame Game)

 Do Reflect Repeat

-A positive feedback loop lies at the heart of the iterative methods popularized by the movement.
+A positive feedback loop lies at the heart of the iterative methods popularized by the agile movement.
 Millions of words must have been expended on the do.
 Effective reflection is equally essential but often seems to be neglected.
 Retrospectives are a tool for reflection advocated by agilists, helping teams to build and bond, and to continuously improve their technique.

 Do, Reflect, Repeat